 - Tiredness and breathlessness due to a drop in red blood cells (anaemia) – you may need a blood transfusion

-- Diarrhoea affects about 1 in 3 people (30%) and can start a few days after the chemotherapy – occasionally diarrhoea can become severe so contact your doctor straight away if you have diarrhoea
+- Diarrhoea affects about 1 in 3 people (30%) and can start a few days after the chemotherapy.
+Occasionally diarrhoea can become and it is important to contact your doctor or nurse straight away if it does

 - Tiredness (fatigue) during and after treatment – most people find their energy levels are back to normal from 6 months to a year after the treatment

-- Feeling or being sick affects about half the people treated and usually starts in the first week – tell your doctor or nurse if your anti sickness drugs are not helping, as you can try other types
+- Feeling or being sick affects about half the people treated and usually starts in the first week – tell your doctor or nurse if your anti sickness drugs are not helping

 - Mouth sores and ulcers, including a sore throat and difficulty in swallowing

-- Liver changes that are mild and unlikely to cause symptoms – the liver will almost certainly go back to normal when treatment is finished, but your doctor will check your liver with regular blood tests
+- Liver changes that are mild and unlikely to cause symptoms – the liver will almost certainly go back to normal when treatment is finished

 - Skin rashes affect about 1 in 10 (10%) people and may be itchy